 SURVEILLANCE REQUIREMENT FREQUENCY 4.1.1.6 Perform a Main Drain Test for the CH BAY and ROOM 108 risers to VERIFY less than 10% reduction in pressure from the previous satisfactory test for that lineup.
 ANNUALLY AND Upon any FSS alignment change 4.1.1.7 Perform a CALIBRATION on the level indicators and transmitter for the Fire Water Storage Tank (Level transmitter, 456-LT-006-001, and local indicator, 456-LI-006-001).
 ANNUALLY 4.1.1.8 Perform a hydrant flow test for each fire pump (45-G-601 and 45-G-602) to VERIFY a flowrate of greater than or equal to 500 gpm while maintaining at least 141 psig residual pressure using hydrants #12 and #13.
 ANNUALLY 4.1.1.9 Perform an internal visual inspection of the CH BAY and ROOM 108 risers to VERIFY components operate correctly, move freely, are in good condition, and fire suppression piping is free of excessive foreign material and unobstructed.
-SR 4.0.2 is not applicable.
+NOTE SR 4.0.2 is not applicable.
 5 YEARS

-3.1.2 UNDERGROUND Vehicles and Equipment with a Fire Suppression System

-LCO 3.1.2 The FSS on UNDERGROUND vehicles/equipment selected for use SHALL be OPERABLE.

-An OPERABLE FSS consists of the following elements:

-- Control Panel with functional status indicating light(s).

-- Temperature detection elements.

-- Adequately charged suppressant system.

-- Means to disperse the suppressant.

-- Automatic engine/motor cutoff capability.

-PROCESS AREA

-WASTE HANDLING, DISPOSAL, and UNFILTERED VENTILATION

-- When CH WASTE is present in the WASTE SHAFT STATION. - When CH WASTE is present in the TRANSPORT PATH. - When UNDERGROUND liquid-fueled/battery-powered vehicles/equipment having significant liquid combustible quantities are less than or equal to the minimum standoff distance from a CH WASTE FACE as specified in Table 3.1.2-1.
+3/4.1 Fire Suppression System (continued) 3.1.2 UNDERGROUND Vehicles and Equipment with a Fire Suppression System LCO 3.1.2 The FSS on UNDERGROUND vehicles/equipment near WASTE SHALL be OPERABLE.
+An OPERABLE FSS consists of the following elements: • Control Panel with functional status indicating light(s). • Control Panel with functional audible tone indication. • Functional automatic fire detection system. • Charged suppressant system in accordance with Table 3.1.2-2. • Components required to disperse the suppression agent functional. • Functional automatic engine/motor shutdown.
+MODE Applicabil WASTE HANDLING, DISPOSAL ty PROCESS AREA UNDERGROUND Applicabil ty When CH WASTE is present in the WASTE SHAFT STATION.
+When CH WASTE is present in the TRANSPORT PATH.
+When liquid-fueled/battery-powered vehicles/equipment having significant liquid combustible quantities are less than or equal to the minimum standoff distance from a CH WASTE FACE as specified in Table 3.1.2-1. (continued)

-NOTE 1NOTE 1 Disabled (inoperable) vehicles/equipment in the TRANSPORT PATH or abandoned equipment in Panel 7, Room 6 are not required to have an OPERABLE Fire Suppression System.
-NOTE 2 Vehicles/equipment outside the TRANSPORT PATH are not required to have an OPERABLE Fire Suppression System.
-NOTE 3 During the transport of CH WASTE, vehicles/equipment in the TRANSPORT PATH that are located behind the CH WASTE Transport vehicle/equipment (area where the CH WASTE Transport vehicle/equipment has passed) are not required to have an OPERABLE Fire Suppression System.
-NOTE 4 When transported, liquid combustibles are included as the vehicle/equipment liquid combustible quantities.

-JULY 2024 3/4-12
+3/4.1 Fire Suppression System (continued)